Vitamin D deficiency is probably more common than you think.

 So how do you know if you are deficient in the nutrient?

-“The only real way to know for sure is to have a blood test,” says Shona Wilkinson, a nutritionist at SuperfoodUK.
+“The only real way to know for sure is to have a blood test,” says Shona Wilkinson, nutritionist.
 “This will give you a measure of your Vitamin D levels.”

 1. Aching bones

 Vitamin D is essential for supporting bones and their structure.
 The nutrient helps regulate calcium and phosphorus – the minerals essential for maintaining strong bones – within the body.

 When you’re low on vitamin D, your bones can weaken, increasing your risk of stress fractures.